Vogue (magazine): Criticism

 As Wintour came to personify the magazine's image, both she and Vogue drew critics.
 Wintour's one-time assistant at the magazine, Lauren Weisberger, wrote a roman à clef entitled The Devil Wears Prada.
-Published in 2003, the novel became a bestseller and was adapted as a highly successful, Academy Award-nominated film in 2006.
+Published in 2003, the novel became a bestseller and was adapted as a film in 2006.
 The central character resembled Weisberger, and her boss was a powerful editor-in-chief of a fictionalized version of Vogue.
 The novel portrays a magazine ruled by "the Antichrist and her coterie of fashionistas, who exist on cigarettes, Diet Dr Pepper, and mixed green salads", according to a review in The New York Times.
 The editor is described by Weisberger as being "an empty, shallow, bitter woman who has tons and tons of gorgeous clothes and not much else".
 However, despite the slight defamation of Wintour and Vogue magazine in general, the image of both editor and high-class magazine were not diminished.
 The success of both the novel and the film brought new attention from a wide global audience to the power and glamour of the magazine, and the industry it continues to lead.

 In 2007, Vogue drew criticism from the anti-smoking group "Campaign for Tobacco-Free Kids", for carrying tobacco advertisements in the magazine.
 The group claims that volunteers sent the magazine more than 8,000 protest emails or faxes regarding the ads.
 The group also claimed that in response, they received scribbled notes faxed back on letters that had been addressed to Wintour stating, "Will you stop?
 You're killing trees!"
 In response, a spokesperson for Condé Nast released an official statement: "Vogue does carry tobacco advertising.
 Beyond that we have no further comment."